CCSMB/Standards/Standards/CCSMB-5.md

 ## Packet
 A packet consists of the following fields in a table:
 - buffer: Signed 8-bit PCM @ 48kHz
-- id: A random number that identifies the radio station
 - stationName: The name of the radio station
 - title: The song that is currently being played